Dactyloscopus moorei

-Dactyloscopus moorei, also known as the speckled stargazer, is a species of sand stargazer native to the Atlantic and Gulf coasts of the United States.
+Dactyloscopus moorei, the speckled stargazer, is a species of sand stargazer native to the Atlantic and Gulf coasts of the United States.
 From North Carolina to Texas it can be found on sandy bottoms at depths of from 3 to 35 m.
 This species can reach a length of 8 cm TL.
 The specific name honours the American archaeologist Clarence Bloomfield Moore (1852-1936).